Q1. Can I surrender my mail ballot and vote at the polls?

 A1.
 All voters now receive mail ballots.
 If you want to vote at the polls, you can surrender your mail ballot and vote in-person at a voter service and polling center.

 Q2.
 Do I need identification if I vote in person?

-A1.
-All voters who vote at the polls must provide identification.
-While there are many forms of acceptable identification, most voters find it convenient to bring their Colorado driver’s license or a utility bill.
+A2.
+All voters who vote in-person must provide identification.
+While there are many forms of acceptable identification, most voters find it convenient to bring their Colorado driver’s license.
 A Colorado ID is available at no cost to those who are eligible.
 For more information, please contact the Colorado Department of Revenue.

-Q5.
-How can I find my polling place?
+Q6.
+How can I find my polling location?